harmonysoft-tech/traute/README.md

 ```

 Couple of notes:
-* this is a default behavior, the plugin provides a number of [configuration options](core/javac/README.md#7-settings) like an ability to define exception to throw, customize its text etc
+* this is default behavior, the plugin provides a number of [configuration options](core/javac/README.md#7-settings) like an ability to define exception to throw, customize its text etc
 * explicitly marking all target method parameters/return types by *@NotNull* might be tedious, so, the plugin can be configured to consider them to be not-*null* by default - see the [NotNullByDefault](core/javac/README.md#72-notnullbydefault-annotations) and [Nullable](core/javac/README.md#73-nullable-annotations)

 ## Table of Contents